-- adding a leverage loan to your investment plan to potentially leverage wealth accumulation
+- adding a leverage loan to your investment plan to potentially use accumulated wealth

 - adding a dollar-for-dollar deduction from income to reduce taxes.

 Investment options with Manulife Investment Management

-Mutual funds can help meet your specific financial needs throughout your life.
-Whether you’re just starting out, accumulating wealth, or nearing/in retirement, mutual funds offered by Manulife Investment Management can offer you solutions to help build a portfolio that meets your needs.
-Manulife utilizes four principal asset management firms to oversee its extensive fund family.
-Each firm is recognized for its strength and depth of experience in various asset classes and investment styles.
-Manulife is committed to providing quality investment products and services so you can enjoy life and worry less.
+Mutual funds from Manulife Investment Management can help meet your specific financial needs throughout your life.
+Whether you’re just starting out, accumulating wealth, or nearing/in retirement, mutual funds offered by Manulife Investment Management can provide you with solutions to help build a portfolio that meets your needs.

-Segregated fund contracts combine the growth potential offered by a broad range of investment funds with the unique wealth protection features of an insurance contract.
-Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor protection features; and estate planning benefits — all from a single product or insurance contract.
+Segregated fund contracts combine the growth potential offered by a broad range of investment funds with the unique wealth-protection features of an insurance contract.
+Through Manulife Investment Management segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor-protection features; and estate-planning benefits—all from a single product or insurance contract.

 Investment loans allow investors to make a large initial investment contribution and benefit from the potential for compound growth and interest deductibility.
 Manulife Bank loans are available for a variety of mutual fund accounts and segregated fund contracts, and offer attractive options such as 100% financing, no margin calls on market fluctuations,2 interest-only payments, and a one-step application process.